melon095/Melonbot/docs/docs.md

 Parameters also support using the first character of the parameter as a prefix, so `--foo <data>` can also be written as `-f <data>`

+Parameters also allow sentences by adding "" or '' between the sentence.
+`--foo "this works"`

 <b>Important</b>

 Don't have two parameters with the first character, this will cause one of them to be overwritten.